northwesternmutual/azure-activedirectory-library-for-react-native/README.md

 Read [ADAL for iOS](https://github.com/AzureAD/azure-activedirectory-library-for-objc#brokered-authentication) to understand broker concept in more details.

 ## Copyrights ##
-Copyright (c) Northwest Mutual.
+Copyright (c) Northwestern Mutual.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at